MettaSurendhar/Infinsa-App-server/README.md

    ```

 4. **Connect with Frontend**
-   Publish the backend and connect it to the Infinsa Bot app frontend.
+   Publish the backend and connect it to the [Infinsa Bot App frontend](https://github.com/MettaSurendhar/Infinsa-App).

 ## **Usage**